globalizejs/react-globalize/README.md

 Hi in English: `<FormatMessage locale="en" path="salutations/hi" />`

-Result: Hi
+Result: this.state.formattedValue = Hi

 Hi in Portuguese: `<FormatMessage locale="pt-BR" path="salutations/hi" />`

-Result: Oi
+Result: this.state.formattedValue = Oi

 - Variable Replacement

 Array in English: `<FormatMessage locale="en" path="variables/hello" variables={["Wolfgang", "Amadeus", "Mozart"]} />`

-Result: Hello, Wolfgang Amadeus Mozart
+Result: this.state.formattedValue = Hello, Wolfgang Amadeus Mozart

 Object in Portuguese: `<FormatMessage locale="pt-BR" path="variables/hey" variables={{first:"Wolfgang", middle:"Amadeus", last:"Mozart"}} />`

-Result: Ei, Wolfgang Amadeus Mozart
+Result: this.state.formattedValue = Ei, Wolfgang Amadeus Mozart

-### FormatNumber
+### formatNumber
 #### Props
 - **locale** - required
  - A string value representing the CLDR indicator for the desired locale used in formatting the date.
 Most apps will pull this value from the component's state or the state of one of its parent compenents.